lleger/Rails-3-jQuery/README.md

 About
 =====
 Bash script to setup a new Rails 3 app to use the new jQuery drivers instead of the default prototype ones.
+More information is available at: http://loganleger.com/rails-3-jquery

 How to Use
 ==========